Armenian PM tests positive for virus

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-YEREVAN: Armenian Prime Minister Nikol Pashinyan and his family have tested positive for the coronavirus, he said on Monday, as the rate of new infections soared in the Caucasus nation.
+Yerevan: Armenian Prime Minister Nikol Pashinyan, who turned 45 on Monday, said he and his family had tested positive for the new coronavirus and that he would be working from home.

-“My coronavirus test was positive yesterday,” Pashinyan said in a self-recorded video message on Facebook, adding that his family were also infected.He said he had no “visible symptoms” of the virus and would be working from home.
-The prime minister and his wife Anna Hakobyan, who is a journalist, have four children.
+Pashinyan, said in video message posted on Facebook that his "coronavirus test was positive yesterday" and that his wife and four children were also infected.
+He did not have any "visible symptoms" and would be working from home "to the best of my ability", Pashinyan added in the clip he recorded himself.

-The ex-Soviet republic of some three million has so far reported 9,492 cases of the coronavirus and 139 deaths.
-Coronavirus patients have overwhelmed Armenia’s hospitals and last week health officials said that intensive care treatment could be soon restricted to patients with the best chance of survival.
+The ex-Soviet republic with a population of around three million people has registered 9,492 coronavirus cases and 139 deaths.
+Covid-19 patients have overwhelmed hospitals and health officials last week said that intensive care beds could be soon reserved for patients with the best chance of survival.

-Pashinyan’s announcement came nearly one month after Armenia on May 4 lifted a state of emergency imposed in March to slow the spread of the coronavirus.
-The prime minister acknowledged his government had failed to enforce anti-virus measures and there had been widespread quarantine violations.

-Pashinyan was elected prime minister in the wake of mass popular protests he led two years ago against veteran leader Serzh Sarkisian and his Republican Party.
-He has since led a relentless crusade against graft and initiated sweeping judicial reforms.